Ceudan/Predicting-Student-Question-Performance/README.md

 ![image of sparese matrix representation of data.
 Rows = num students, columns = num questions](images/sparse_matrix.PNG)

 ## Architecture
+Our mode contains the following steps:
+1. Main dataset is submsampled into bags.
+2. Each ML algorithm is trained and ran on each bag, with output being the mean.
+3. Final model output is weighted mean across each algorithm.

 ![image of sparese matrix representation of data.
 Rows = num students, columns = num questions](images/Architecture.png)